ChilliCream/graphql-workshop/docs/6-subscriptions.md

            .EnableRelaySupport());
    ```

    The subscription type itself is now registered, but we still need something to trigger the event.
-So, next we are going to update our `scheduleSession` resolver to trigger an event.
+So, next, we are going to update our `scheduleSession` resolver to trigger an event.

 1. Head over to the `SessionMutations` class in the `Sessions` directory and replace `ScheduleSessionAsync` with the following code: